Stakeholder Specific Information

 This includes communications between health care providers and with patients.Features of this program include:

 - Increased ability to document communication with patients

 - Enhanced ability to outreach to patients regarding both preventative care and adherence to chronic care needs

-This would allow providers to send prescriptions to pharmacies in electronic format.
-E-Prescribing will help to:
+This allows providers to send prescriptions to pharmacies in electronic format.
+E-Prescribing helps to: